Simulation-Based Inference for Direction Reconstruction of Ultra-High-Energy Cosmic Rays with Radio Arrays: Simulation-based inference pipeline

 When an UHECR primary strikes the atmosphere, it initiates a cascade of secondary particles known as an extensive air shower (EAS).
 The primary collision produces a multitude of daughter particles that branch into a hadronic component (secondary mesons like pions and their decay products) and an electromagnetic component (e.g., photons from $\pi^0$ decay feeding $e^+e^-$ cascades)~\cite{Huege:2016veh}.
 This process continues until the primary’s energy is dissipated, yielding a shower of billions of particles spread over kilometers by the time it reaches ground level.
 Accurately modeling these cascades is essential, as the spatial, temporal, and energy distributions of the secondaries encode the nature of the primary particle~\cite{Alvarez-Muniz:2012}.
 In particular, the arrival direction of the primary can be inferred from the pattern of particle arrival times or atmospheric emissions, providing critical clues to the UHECR's origin~\cite{Decoene:2021ncf, Guelfand:2025goo, Ferriere:2025}.

 Our work focuses on radio-detection of air showers, a technique that has matured over the past two decades.
 As the EAS evolves, its charged component experiences geomagnetic deflection and charge separation in the Earth’s magnetic field, driving transverse currents that emit coherent radio pulses.
 Additionally, a negative charge excess builds up in the shower front (due to electrons knocking out ambient electrons from air molecules), leading to Askaryan radiation~\cite{Huege:2016veh, Schroder:2016hrv}.
 The total radio signal is a superposition of these geomagnetic and Askaryan contributions.
 Modern experiments like LOFAR~\cite{VanHaarlem:2013abc}, AERA~\cite{Huege:2019snr}, and others have demonstrated that radio arrays can measure UHECR showers with impressive precision, rivaling conventional particle detectors in reconstructing the shower’s arrival direction and even its energy and shower maximum ($X_{\rm max}$).
-Radio detection thus provides a robust method to observe UHECR events over extensive areas and under virtually all weather conditions.
-This is achieved by recording the nanosecond-scale electromagnetic pulses generated by air showers using simple dipole antennas~\cite{GRAND:2018iaj}.
+Radio detection thus provides a robust method to observe UHECR events over extensive areas and under most weather conditions (with the important exception of thunderstorms periods).
+This is achieved by recording the nanosecond-scale electromagnetic pulses generated by air showers using \emph{broadband antennas} such as log–periodic dipole array, butterfly/fat-dipole designs, and inverted-V or crossed-dipole elements~\cite{PierreAuger:2016qzd,Huege:2019snr,VanHaarlem:2013abc,LOPES:2005ipv,Charrier:2018fle,GRAND:2018iaj,Southall:2022yil}.